Hel0bed0/Python-Calculator/README.md

 Python Calculator Runs in the command line

 Make sure python calculator is set as "Executable as Program" in file properties

+If it dosen't open try copy/pasting the file location in terminal.